pyparsing/pyparsing/docs/HowToUsePyparsing.rst

     >>> UserWarning: warn_name_set_on_empty_Forward: setting results name 'recursive_expr'
                      on Forward expression that has no contained expression

+  Warnings can also be enabled using the Python ``-W`` switch, or setting a non-empty value to the environment variable ``PYPARSINGENABLEALLWARNINGS``

 Miscellaneous attributes and methods
 ====================================